rmhsilva/lispmethods/_posts/2017-01-29-libraries.md

   package; that'd be silly, it's just a group of names.
 Instead, the code that defines the package is loaded[^1], and then the symbols in the package can be accessed.
-- **Systems** are *not* defined in the CL standard, but essentially they are groups of code (usually including one or more package definitions), and any information required to build and run the code (dependencies, unit tests, etc).
-They typically also include 'extra' information about the code (author, license, system name, etc), but are basically a way to structure a project.
+- **Systems** are *not* defined in the CL standard, but they have been around as a concept for decades.
+Essentially they are groups of code (usually including one or more package definitions), and any information required to build and run the code (dependencies, unit tests, etc).
+They typically also include 'extra' information about the code (author, license, system name, etc).

 Want more?
 Go and read <http://weitz.de/packages.html>, a fantastic and detailed description of how all this stuff works.
 Also useful is